Show and Share

-- Let the children make the letters S and H using their clay or dough.
-Have them place the letters next to each other and say the /sh/ sound.
+- Let the children make the letters s and h using their clay and have them say the /sh/ sound.

-- Have the children choose a picture card, then let them use their clay to make a shape representing the picture on the card (i.e., form the clay to look like a shark, shell, shirt, ship, shoe, shovel, sheep or shop).
+- Have the children choose a picture card and let them use their clay to make a shape representing the picture on the card (e.g., shark, shell, shirt, ship, shoe, shovel, sheep or shop).

-- Have a Show and Share (like Show and Tell) and allow the children to hold up their shape and tell everyone what it is.
+- Have a show and share (like show and tell) and allow the children to hold up their shape and explain what it is.